 8) Touching or rubbing your eyes

-If you have to touch your eyes, ensure you wash your hands first or you could be transferring dirt from your hands to your eyes.
-If you wear contact lenses then it's especially important that you apply and remove your contacts with clean hands.
-It's also important not to rub your eyes to avoid any irritation in the eyes or scratches on the retina and irritation.
+If you have to touch your eyes, ensure you wash and dry your hands first or you could be transferring dirt or bacteria from your hands to your eyes.
+If you wear contact lenses, it's especially important to apply and remove your contacts with clean hands.
+It's also important not to rub your eyes to avoid any irritation in the eyes or scratches on the surface of the cornea.

-If your eyes are itchy you can try applying some eye drops to soothe them, but remember that sometimes overusing or using the incorrect eye drops can be counterproductive.
-Using eye drops too often will wash away your natural tears, which are more efficient at lubricating your eyes.
+If your eyes are itchy, you can try applying some eye drops to soothe them but remember that sometimes overusing or using the incorrect eye drops can be counterproductive. .
 Follow the instructions on your eye drops packaging or use them as directed by your optician.
 If itchy eyes persist you should contact your optician, GP or a pharmacist for advice.

-Eating foods that contain lutein will help improve your eye health and lower your risk of getting an eye disease.
-Foods containing lutein include kale, spinach, broccoli, pumpkin, carrots and pistachios.
-Alternatively, you could try taking a lutein supplement, but getting the vitamin through your food is the most effective way.
+Eating foods containing lutein and zeaxanthin will help improve your eye health and lower your risk of eye disease.
+Alternatively, you could try taking a supplement, but getting the vitamins through your food is the most effective way.

 11) Not drinking enough water

 Lack of water throughout the day won’t just negatively affect your eye health, it can also make you feel tired, dizzy and confused.
-Dehydration can make your eyes feel dry, if you also wear contact lenses then your eyes will feel even drier.
-Try to get at least 8 glasses of water a day.
-Keeping a large bottle on your desk (or in your bag) will make you more likely to stay hydrated.
+Dehydration can make your eyes feel dry and, if you wear contact lenses, then your eyes will feel even drier.
+Try to get at least eight glasses of water a day.
+Keeping a large bottle on your desk (or in your bag) will make you more likely to stay hydrated throughout the day.